jlink/how-to-specify-it/docs/README.md

 > Manolis Papadakis and Konstantinos Sagonas.
 A proper integration of types and function specifications with property-based testing.
 In Proceedings of the 10th ACM SIGPLAN workshop on Erlang, pages 39–50.
 ACM, 2011.

 #### 22
 > Lee Pike.
-Smartcheck: automatic and efficient counterexample reduction and gen- eralization.
+Smartcheck: automatic and efficient counterexample reduction and generalization.
 In Wouter Swierstra, editor, Proceedings of the 2014 ACM SIGPLAN symposium on Haskell, Gothenburg, Sweden, September 4-5, 2014, pages 53–64.
 ACM, 2014.

 #### 23
 > G Polya.
 How to solve it!
 A system of thinking which can help you solve any problem.
 Princeton University Press, 1945.